-The Joshua trees were another favourite of mine, and I couldn’t get over how crazy they looked.
-I’ve always loved the individuality of nature, and seeing all of these Joshua trees in one place, each one completely unique from the one next to it, was like something out of a dream for me.
-That dream like feeling was only enforced when it started to rain.
+The Joshua trees were another favorite of mine.
+I couldn’t get over how crazy they looked.
+I’ve always loved the individuality of nature.
+Seeing all of these Joshua trees in one place, each one completely unique from the one next to it, was like something out of a dream for me.
+That dreamlike feeling was only enforced when it started to rain.

 If there was one thing that I learned on our short jaunt into the Mojave, it was that one should never underestimate anything – especially the desert.
-I think that so often I build up locations in my mind, and by going into the experience blind, I was really able enjoy every second, getting completely swept up in it all.
-It’s definitely something that me and my planning-oriented mind would do well to remember.
+I think that so often I build up locations in my mind, and by going into the experience blind, I was really able to enjoy every second, getting completely swept up in it all.
+It’s definitely something that I (and my planning-oriented mind) would do well to remember.

 Love misfit travel tales?